Close Menu

 • X (Twitter)

 Rosemary Potter is a Chicago-based journalist at Visegrád Post, reporting on international affairs, science, economics, culture, and the environment.
-A graduate of Northwestern’s Medill School of Journalism, she brings investigative depth and a global outlook to her work.
-Her reporting explores the complex dynamics of our time — from political power plays to scientific discovery and cultural change — with a focus on what drives societies forward.
+Trained in journalism in the U.S., she brings investigative depth and a global outlook to her work.
+Her reporting explores the complex dynamics of our time, from political power plays to scientific discovery and cultural change, with a focus on what drives societies forward.
 Contact: [email protected]

 Related Posts